Hexagon Bar VS Straight Bar Deadlift

-Significantly greater muscle activation was found from the vastus lateralis (quads) for both the concentric and eccentric phases of the hexagonal barbell compared to the straight barbell deadlift, while the straight barbell deadlift led to significantly greater muscle activation from the bicep femoris (hamstrings) during the concentric phase (lifting phase) and the erector spinae (lower back) during the eccentric phase compared to the corresponding values for the hexagonal barbell deadlift.
+Significantly greater muscle activation was found from the vastus lateralis (quads).
+For both the concentric and eccentric phases of the hexagonal barbell compared to the straight barbell deadlift.
+While the straight barbell led to significantly greater muscle activation from the bicep femoris (hamstrings) during the concentric phase (lifting phase) and the erector spinae (lower back) during the eccentric phase compared to the corresponding values for the hexagonal barbell deadlift.

 So in sum, hexagon deadlift work more quads while straight bar deadlifts work more hamstrings.

-In addition, the hexagonal barbell deadlift demonstrated significantly greater peak force, peak power, and peak velocity compared to the straight barbell deadlift values.
+In addition, the hexagonal barbell demonstrated significantly greater peak force, peak power, and peak velocity.
+Compared to the straight barbell deadlift values.